-14. See Table 3.
+See Table 2.
 The actual take-home pay will be less if amounts are deducted by the employer for union dues, medical insurance, or private retirement plans.
 It should also be noted that, prior to 1976, the employee's take-home pay will be less than the amounts stated in the text since the amount exempt under federal law is increased beginning in 1976.
-See discussion on p. supra.
+See discussion in the text at notes 11 and 12 supra.

-15. See Table 2.
+See Table 1.
 Again, it should be noted that, prior to 1976, a greater amount is withheld because a greater amount will be exempt under the federal law beginning in 1976.
-See discussion on p. supra.
+See discussion in the text at notes 11 and 12 supra.